Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 ![SSH Neofetch](/img/piSSH/ssh_neofetch.jpg#center)

-The command functions all the same in additon to being much easier to remember into the future.
+The command functions all the same in addition to being much easier to remember into the future.

-### SSH Keys - Passwordless Access
+### SSH Keys - Password-less Access

 In order to increase the security of the SSH protocol, its recommended to create a set of SSH keys.